Shepherd’s Pie Recipe

 Can I prepare Shepherd’s Pie in advance?

 Yes, this is a great make ahead dish!
-You cook it, assemble and leave it ready to bake, or freeze it for another night.
+You cook it, assemble and leave it ready to bake, or freeze it to make another night.

 To Make Ahead: This is a great dish to prep and make ahead a few days in advance.
 Assemble and cover with foil.
 Refrigerate up to 2 days ahead, then bake in a preheated oven 400F about 30 minutes, or until heated through.